SU-HPC/SUPerman/md/run_superman.md

 - **Matrix Directory (`matrix_directory`):**
     - **Description:** The directory where your matrix files are located.
     - **Requirement:** No default; must be defined.

+-**Note:** Following settings can be given as an array of parameters, with the `ith` parameter in every setting determining a configuration for the `ith` matrix for which permanent computation will be made.

 - **Matrix Filenames (`filenames`):**
-    - **Description:** An array of matrix filenames to be processed.
+    - **Description:** Matrix filename to be processed.
-    - **Notes:**
+    - **Requirement:** No default; must be defined.
-        - If the filename ends with `.mtx`, the library assumes that the nonzero coordinates are 1-based; otherwise, 0-based.
+    - **Note:** If the filename ends with `.mtx`, the library assumes that the nonzero coordinates are 1-based; otherwise, 0-based.
-        - No default; must be defined.

 - **Algorithm (`algorithms`):**
     - **Description:** The algorithm used to compute the permanent of your matrix.
     - **Default:** `"auto"` (allows the library to select the fastest available algorithm).
     - **Note:** Although `"auto"` is recommended, you can manually select an algorithm.
-Supported algorithms are listed in [supported_algorithms.md](md/supported_algorithms.md).
+Supported algorithms are listed in [supported_algorithms.md](supported_algorithms.md).

 - **Computation Mode (`modes`):**
     - **Description:** The mode in which the matrix permanent is computed.